 Explore Gornji Grad & Donji Grad

 Zagreb is made for strolling.
-The first thing you should do when you get to Zagreb is putting on your walking shoes and heading out.
-Start with exploring the capital’s historic center, Gornji Grad (“Upper Town”), to see the top tourist attractions, find the most Instagram-worthy spots and walk on picturesque cobblestone streets.
+The first thing you should do when you get to Zagreb is put on your walking shoes and head out.
+Start with exploring the capital's historic center, Gornji Grad (“Upper Town”), to see the top tourist attractions, find the most Instagram-worthy spots and walk on picturesque cobblestone streets.

 Visit Zagreb Cathedral